achoudh6/achoudh6.github.io/resume_v2.md

 <!---No Title-->

+### Hi, if you stumbled to this section of my website looking for a professional resume, here it is a file (insert link) What you see below is a more informal illustration of my experiences and derived lessons.
+Thanks!

 ## Currently

 <span style="font-family:San Francisco, Roboto, Segoe UI; font-size:10pt;"> Research Assisstant, The Center for Additive Manufacturing and Logistics (CAMAL), NC State

 This is probably the best phase of life in terms of purely learning and relating concepts to problems around me; now that the learning process is less related to the fear of grades or ranking hierarchy.
 Unfortunately, that wasn't the case growing up.

 </span>

 ## Education